ashokkotakommula/simple-auth/README.md

 *Fetching user data from mongodb giving error, when hosted in heroku. most people faced this issue, I'll try to fix this issue.
+It works perfectly in locally.